grancalavera/lilex/README.md

 The latest versions of this lexicon (both HTML and ASCII) should be available from the [Life Lexicon Home Page][life-lexicon].

+You can also find a backup version of the Life lexicon [here][life-lexicon-backup]

 ## Requirements

 Download and expand the [plain text ASCII version][life-lexicon-ascii] of the Life Lexicon.
 Once expanded, you will end-up with a directory with the following files: